-Children with Asperger Syndrome share the same areas of difficulty:
+Children with Asperger Syndrome share the same areas of difficulty as children with autism:

 Social Communication Social Interaction Social Imagination They may also have sensory problems and find it difficult to stray from routines.
 While there are similarities with autism, children with Asperger Syndrome have fewer problems with speaking and are often of average, or above average, intelligence.
-They do not usually have the accompanying learning disabilities associated with autism, but they may have specific learning difficulties.
-These may include dyslexia and dyspraxia or other conditions such as attention deficit hyperactivity disorder (ADHD) and epilepsy.
+They do not usually have the accompanying learning disabilities associated with autism, but they may have specific learning difficulties, for example dyslexia.

-Children with Asperger Syndrome may also have difficulty recognising facial expressions, be very literal and find social 'chit chat' very difficult.
+Children with Asperger Syndrome may also:

+- have difficulty recognising facial expressions

+- be very literal

+- find social 'chit chat' very difficult

+- struggle making friends

-Children with Asperger Syndrome may have an unusual interest in a subject and struggle making friends.
-They may find imaginative games very difficult in the playground.
+- have an unusual interest in a subject

+- may find imaginative games very difficult in the playground
-Asperger Syndrome has been removed from the DSM V diagnostic manual but this doesn't mean it doesn't exist.

-Pathological Demand Avoidance Syndrome (PDA)
+Pathological Demand Avoidance syndrome (PDA)